calm/git-bash-party/README.md

 ### gcomp

 Compare the diff between develop and master.
-Super helpful before a deploy to sanity-check what's new.
+Super helpful before a deploy to sanity-check what’s new.

 ### gdeploy